openhab/openhab-addons/addons/binding/org.openhab.binding.verisure/README.md

 #### Configuration Options

 *   username - The username used to connect to http://mypage.verisure.com
+    * The user has to have Administrator rights to have full SmartLock functionality

 *   password - The password used to connect to http://mypage.verisure.com